mendaomn/master-thesis/src/ch1/ch1.md

 This is a fairly basic overview of what it can be done but, as I undertake the challenge of improving the way the user can interact with the system, I'd rather understand the 10.000 feet view of the product than diving immediately deep into the details and the nuances of it.
 Such a first analysis gives the right vision of what needs to be focused on, and, most importantly, allows for a clearer conception of what the underlying servers are capable of producing or doing, in response to eventual user's requests.

-**During the last month**, the main focus of CAM was better defined: while it is mostly used as demo for potential clients at the moment, the idea is to migrate to a fully fledged app, targeting those human agents or indexers who are hourly paid to verify and review automatically assigned tags, bringing on the table their own expertise on a topic.
+However, the main focus of CAM was better defined during the course of the iterative process of sketching and validating the ideas with the team members: while it is mostly used as demo for potential clients at the moment, the idea is to migrate to a fully fledged app, targeting those human agents or indexers who are hourly paid to verify and review automatically assigned tags, bringing on the table their own expertise on a topic.
 For instance, a surgeon gets paid to delete wrong tags, add missing ones and review the general correctness of the analysis of all the tags related to surgery or body anatomy.
 The goal becomes then to help such a kind of users to do their job in as little time as possible; the challenge is to demonstrate to potential clients that, through the use of the tools this application provides, human indexers can analyze many more documents in a given time span, than they would by manually reading and annotating the text.

 ## Learning about competitors